suffolklibraries/sljekyll/_recurrents/beccles-reading-group.md

 ---
+recurrent-title: "Reading group"
-recurrent-title: "Reading group: for more information contact Ruth Sainsbury at ruthsainsbury@yahoo.co.uk"
+recurrent-description: "For more information contact Ruth Sainsbury at ruthsainsbury@yahoo.co.uk"
 recurrent-day: first Monday of the month
 recurrent-times: 1900-2030
 recurrent-location: beccles-library